TLEN5370 - IP Routing Protocols

 • Optional - BGP4 Inter-Domain Routing in the Internet by John W. Stewart III.
 This is not required for the course however it does offer some slightly different perspective on the EGP concepts.
 Also it is a vendor neutral publication and relatively inexpensive.

-Homework - Six homeworks will be assigned over the course of the semester and will be due a week later (see schedule for specifics.)
-Homeworks will be turned in at the beginning of class and then discussed (so make a 2nd copy for your own notes.)
+Homework - Six homeworks will be assigned over the course of the semester (see schedule for specifics.)
+Homeworks will be turned in to turnitin.com by class start time and then will be discussed in class (so have a copy available for reference in class.)
 They will be graded on completion only and will not be handed back.
-No late work will be accepted, e-mail a copy to the instructor prior to class time if you are for some reason unable to attend class.
+No late work will be accepted.

 Lab Work - This course will include multiple lab sessions.
 Scheduled lab sessions will typically extend the normal class period.
 Labs will be graded based on a combination of write up and peer review if required.
 Additionally due to the diverse range of backgrounds and experiences each lab should be done with a different set of partners.
 Also please read and understand the lab guidelines and etiquette.